wavesgroup/dispersion-of-short-waves/slides/title.md

 ## This talk's science questions

-* Do stable solutions exist for more realistic long-wave trains?
+* Do stable solutions exist for more realistic long-wave trains/groups?
-* Are they different from L-H&S (1960) and Peureux et al. (2021) solutions?
+* Are they different from L-H&S (1960) and Peureux et al. (2021) solutions and why?
-* Should they be incorporated in spectral wave models beyond the cumulative MSS in wave dissipation (e.g. Romero, 2019)?
+* Should they be incorporated in spectral wave models beyond the cumulative MSS in dissipation (e.g. Romero, 2019)?
 </section>